mbarkhau/bumpver/README.md

 v202207.18134
 ```

-The `pycalver bump` command will parse the files you configure
+The `pycalver bump` command parses your files for such strings
-in `setup.cfg` for such strings and rewrite them with an
+and rewrites them with an incremented version string.

-updated version string.
+### Format

-The format accepted by PyCalVer can be parsed with this regular
+The format for PyCalVer version strings can be parsed with this
-expression:
+regular expression:

 ```python
 import re